apache/cordova-docs/docs/en/edge/cordova/geolocation/geolocation.watchPosition.md

 Description
 -----------

 `geolocation.watchPosition` is an asynchronous function.
-It returns the device's current position when a change in position has been detected.
-When the device has retrieved a new location, the `geolocationSuccess` callback is invoked with a `Position` object as the parameter.
-If there is an error, the `geolocationError` callback is invoked with a `PositionError` object.
+It returns the device's current position when a change in position is detected.
+When the device retrieves a new location, the `geolocationSuccess` callback executes with a `Position` object as the parameter.
+If there is an error, the `geolocationError` callback executes with a `PositionError` object as the parameter.

 Supported Platforms
 -------------------